qingyanyang/Computer-System/CS/README.md

-These are practical assignments of Computer System:
+Practical Assignments – Computer Systems

-- implemented computer chips by HDL language; (full mark)
+- Designed and implemented computer chips using HDL, achieving full marks.

-- implemented Assembly programs to complete basic programming tasks; (full mark)
+- Developed Assembly programs to perform low-level programming tasks, achieving full marks.

-- implemented Assembler to convert those programs to Machine code (JAVA).
-(72/80)
+- Built an Assembler in Java to convert Assembly programs into machine code (72/80).

-- implemented VM programs to complete basic programming tasks; (full mark)
+- Created a Virtual Machine (VM) to execute translated programs, achieving full marks.

-- implemented Translator to convert those programs to Assembly Code (C++). (full mark)
+- Implemented a Translator in C++ to convert VM code into Assembly, achieving full marks.

-- implemented Parser to convert high-level programming language into a parse tree. (full mark include bonus)
+- Developed a Parser to convert a high-level language into a parse tree, achieving full marks including bonus points.